anpham6/chrome-docs/source/build.rst

 Build Options
 =============

-General processing options use `squared-express <https://github.com/anpham6/squared-express#readme>`_ functionality.
-These options are specific to the **chrome** framework.
+General processing options use *E-mc* functionality with `squared-express <https://squared.readthedocs.io/en/latest/document/build.html>`_.

+These examples are available only when using **chrome** framework.

 Example usage
 =============